deckgo/deckdeckgo/canisters/README.md

 # DeckDeckGo - Canisters

-The canisters on the Internet Computer of [DeckDeckGo].
+Deploy script and environment variables of the (backend) canisters on the Internet Computer of [DeckDeckGo].

 ## License